Tic Tac: History

 Tic Tac were first introduced by Ferrero in 1969, under the name "Refreshing Mints".
 In 1970, the name was changed to Tic Tac, after the distinctive clicking sound made by the pack being opened and closed.
 Besides the original mint and orange flavours, several new varieties were added, including aniseed, cinnamon (or "Winter Warmer"), an orange and lime mix (in 1976), spearmint, peppermint, Powermint, sour apple, mandarin, tangerine, berry, fresh orange, strawberry, wintergreen, pink grapefruit, orange and lime together (in 1978), cherry, passionfruit (in 2007), pomegranate (in 2010), mango, lime, and popcorn (2014).
 The grape flavour was eliminated in 1976 because of health concerns about the red dye amaranth (FD&C Red #2), a suspected carcinogen.

-Other offerings have included holiday gift packs for Christmas, Easter, St Patricks Day and Valentine's Day.
+Other offerings have included holiday gift packs for Christmas, Easter, St Patricks Day, and Valentine's Day.

 Since 1980, the Tic Tac slogan in the United States has been "The 1½ Calorie Breath Mint."
-In the UK, France, Ireland, Italy and Australia Tic Tacs are noted as being less than two calories with the slogan "Two hours of Tic Tac freshness in less than two calories."
+In the United Kingdom, France, Republic of Ireland, Italy and Australia, Tic Tacs are noted as being less than two calories with the slogan "Two hours of Tic Tac freshness in less than two calories."
 In Canada, New Zealand and Australia, and used once in the United States, the Tic Tac slogan is "It's not just a mint, it's a Tic Tac."
 In India, the Tic Tac slogan is "Refreshment to be shared."

 During the 1990s, "double packs" were introduced, featuring a regular Tic Tac container with two flavours inside.
 Available combinations included Tangerine and Lime, Orange and Grape, and Berry and Cherry.

 In 2006, Tic Tac introduced a "Bold" edition with more intense flavours of Mint and Fruit.

-In 2008, Tic Tac introduced Tic Tac Chill, which is slightly larger than ordinary Tic Tacs and comes in a dual-opening packaging, using the traditional living hinge or a sliding opening on the front of the case.
-These come in three flavours: Exotic Cherry, Berry Blast, and Paradise Mint.
-Tic Tac Chill mints are also sugar-free, the Exotic Cherry ones instead being sweetened with xylitol.

 During May 2010, Australia's Trademark Registrar office rejected Ferrero's application to trademark their Tic Tac container as "not being unique enough to distinguish its products from other manufacturers."

-Orange, Mint, Spearmint, Mintensity, Peach and Passion, Strawberry Mix, Cherry, Elaichi (cardamom) and Banana flavours are available in India.

-Tic Tac sometimes provides limited editions to promote films, such as a banana and mandarin flavour for the 2015 movie Minions.
+Tic Tac sometimes provides limited editions to promote films and television shows, such as a banana and mandarin flavour for the 2015 movie Minions.
 Orange Tic Tacs featured prominently in the 2007 film Juno, in an orange box with white colour mints as sold in Canada and Brazil.
 Film promoters distributed boxes of the mints prior to the film's release.
+The Simpsons were also a part of a marketing campaign with four different flavors featuring custom The Simpsons labeling; Blueberry, Bubblegum, Buzz Cola, and Donut.
+Tic Tac introduced a limited edition Coca-Cola flavour in 2020, and Sprite in 2023.

 Manufacturing

-Forty-five percent of the world's Tic Tacs are manufactured at the Ferrero factory in Cork, Ireland.
+Thirty-five percent of the world's Tic Tacs are manufactured at the Ferrero factory in Cork, Ireland.

 Tic Tacs are also manufactured in Australia, Canada, India and Ecuador.